 - Improved sleep

 - Athletic recovery

-- Maintaining good water circulation: This will pass the water through the swim spa filters and keep it free from contaminants.
+- Maintaining good water circulation: This will pass the water through filters found in swim spas and keep them free from contaminants.

 - Sticking to a cleaning schedule: Test and treat the water in your swim spa with chemicals once a week.
 This can help to ensure that the water remains safe and balanced.
 Drain, clean, and refill your swim spa every three to four months, or more often if it is being used very frequently.
 The filter and cover can be cleaned on the same schedule, which should include rinsing with water from the hose weekly and a deeper cleaning monthly.
 Your filter should be replaced every 12-18 months, depending on the quality and frequency of hot tub use.

 - Professional swim spa service: To ensure that your swim spa operates effectively and for many years to come, schedule professional service and maintenance with a professional.
 Whether you are looking for regular care or a one-off appointment, our experts at National Pools & Spas in New Jersey can assist you.